polystat/py2eo/README.md

 Considering parenthesized forms ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)).
 Almost every generated EO expression is parenthesized, but these parantheses are not related to the parantheses in the original python expressions.

 Displays for lists, sets and dictionaries ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are supported via a python-to-python pass: a display will be converted to a `for` loop.

-Generator expressions ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are processed the same way as displays.
+Generator expressions ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are a simplified form of coroutines and may contain `yield`, so they are not supported.

 Yield expression ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is a part of coroutines.
 We have no plans to support the coroutines right now.